manduk-ai/medical-facility-assistant/README.md

 CLIENT_SECRET=xxx
 APP_URI="your domain or http://localhost:8501/"
 ```
-4. Go to your AWS instance, pull the image the hub and run the container
+4. Go to your AWS instance, pull the image from the hub and run the container

 ```bash
 docker run --name container_name -d -v $(pwd)/.env:/app/.env -p 127.0.0.1:8501:8501 docker_account_name/repo_name:tag_name